dorkodu/sage.php/docs/concepts.md

 ```

 # Further Reading
-To get deeper understanding of GraphQL concepts - [read the docs on official GraphQL website](http://graphql.org/learn/)
+To get deeper understanding of Sage concepts - [read the docs on official Sage website](http://Sage.org/learn/)

-To get started with **graphql-php** - continue to next section ["Getting Started"](getting-started.md)
+To get started with **Sage-php** - continue to next section ["Getting Started"](getting-started.md)